 Selecting a lender that relies on financial metrics over a personal credit score can help borrowers get approved for bad credit business loans.
-Fundbox has no minimum credit score requirement and relies on outstanding invoices and business revenue to approve borrowers.
+Fundbox has a low minimum credit score requirement and relies on business revenue to approve borrowers.
 Business owners can apply and qualify to borrow up to $100,000 as soon as the next business day.

 Lenders also evaluate credibility factors, including time in business, industry experience, and a sound business plan.
 Although not all lenders set these requirements, the ones that do consider applicants that score high on these metrics a lower overall risk.